fkrull/docker-multi-python/README.md

 * Python 3.6
 * Python 3.7
 * Python 3.8
+* Python 3.9

-This includes the header packages (`pythonx.y-dev`) and venv where applicable.
+This includes the header packages (`pythonx.y-dev`), venv, and distutils where applicable.
 In addition, tox and virtualenv are pre-installed.